Academic Services & Registrar

 Albany State University may waive out-of-state tuition for:

-- Border County Residents: Beginning with the 2015-2016 academic year, Albany State University now offers in-state tuition to all residents of South Carolina, Florida, and Alabama who meet the requirements for admission.
+- Border County Residents: Beginning with the 2015-2016 academic year, Albany State University now offers in-state tuition to all residents of South Carolina, Florida, Alabama, and Tennessee who meet the requirements for admission.
 There is a separate application for this waiver.

 - International and Superior Out-of-State Students: A limited number of international student waivers and out of state waivers are available to students based on past academic performance and potential to succeed here at ASU.